 Organic Certification Cost Share Program (OCCSP)

-OCCS provides cost share assistance to producers and handlers who are obtaining organic certification for the first time or renewing their previous certification.
+Through a federal grant, the Citrus, Fruit and Vegetable Division oversees the Organic Certification Cost Share (OCCS) reimbursement program.
+The OCCS provides cost share assistance to producers and handlers who are obtaining organic certification for the first time or renewing their previous certification.
 Cost share assistance is provided on a first come, first served basis, as long as funds are available.
-Sign-up begins on July 1, 2017 and the application deadline is November 17, 2017.
+Sign-up begins on September 16, 2019and the application deadline is November 22, 2019.

 Download the Arizona OCCSP APPICATION and State of Arizona W-9 at the bottom of the page to apply and return to the Arizona Department of Agriculture.